Edesa Biotech

 Iovance Biotherapeutics is a clinical-stage biotechnology company based in San Carlos, California, specializing in the development and commercialization of cancer immunotherapy products that utilize the immune system to target and eliminate cancer cells.
 The company's primary focus is on tumor-infiltrating lymphocyte (TIL) therapies, with its lead candidates, lifileucel and LN-145, currently undergoing Phase II clinical trials for metastatic melanoma and metastatic cervical cancer, respectively.
 Iovance is also exploring additional applications of TIL and peripheral blood lymphocyte therapies for various cancers, including squamous cell carcinoma of the head and neck and chronic lymphocytic leukemia, through sponsored trials and collaborative efforts with notable research institutions.
 Established in 2007, Iovance aims to become a leader in the innovation and delivery of TIL therapies for solid tumors, actively preparing for potential regulatory approvals and market entry in the United States.

-Recro Pharma is a clinical-stage specialty pharmaceutical company developing non-opioid therapeutics for the treatment of pain, initially in the post-operative setting.
-The company's lead product, an intranasal formulation of Dexmedetomidine, or Dex, has completed a Phase Ib placebo-controlled trial demonstrating pain relief.
-It was founded in 2007 and headquartered in Malvern, Pennsylvania.
+Recro Pharma is a clinical‑stage specialty pharmaceutical company focused on developing non‑opioid pain therapeutics, initially targeting the post‑operative setting.
+Its lead product is an intranasal formulation of Dexmedetomidine, which has completed a Phase Ib placebo‑controlled trial demonstrating pain relief.
+The company was founded in 2007 and is headquartered in Malvern, Pennsylvania.

 ContraFect